F33RNI/Liberty-Way/README.md

 `"log_fps": false` - is it necessary to log fps while operating

-`"log_api_requests": false` - is it necessary to log processed requests
+`"log_api_requests": false` - is it necessary to log processed POST requests to API

 ### PID